Hendrik van Rheede: Biography

+In 1667 van Rheede was back in Malabar as the Chief of Quilon to undertake the management of the Company factory there.
+Quilon was the centre of the pepper, cinnamon and opium trade in South Malabar.
+However Van Rheede did not like his work there and tendered his resignation and was transferred back to Ceylon as the first captain in command of all troops of the Company there.
 In 1669 Van Rheede seems to have been forced to resign from the Dutch East India Company by Van Goens.
 The resignation was made as he opposed the repressive measures of Van Goens and instead favoured negotiation, but in 1670 he is appointed as commander of Dutch Malabar.
 In 1671 he fought with the Zamorin of Calicut.
 In 1672 he had to deal with the former VOC-employee François Caron, then serving the French East India Company.

 In 1677 Van Rheede moved to Jakarta, being appointed in the Counsel of India.
 He stayed for about six months but the conflict with Van Goens grew fiercer.
 He returned to Amsterdam in June 1678.
 Since 1680 he could call himself Lord of Mijdrecht (Mydrecht).
 In 1681 he signed a contract with the botanists Jan Commelin and Johannes Munnicks and began work on the manuscript of the Hortus Malabaricus.